Zoo Station (song): Writing and recording

 With Achtung Baby, the group sought to recover some of the Dadaist characters and stage antics they had dabbled with in the late 1970s as teenagers.
 U2 had abandoned these ideas for more literal themes in the 1980s.
 However, for the new album, the band was interested in no longer making obvious sense.
 Accordingly, the lyrics for "Zoo Station" were inspired by the surrealism of a story about Berlin during World War II that Bono heard.
 Animals escaped the city's zoo after it was damaged in overnight bombing, and as a result, rhinoceroses, pelicans and flamingoes wandered around the next morning while people were sifting through the rubble.
-Bono was also inspired by Berlin Zoologischer Garten railway station, also known as "Zoo station", previously the main railway station in West Berlin.
+Bono was also inspired by Berlin Zoologischer Garten railway station, also known as "Zoo station" on the U2 subway line, previously the main railway station in West Berlin.
 The station was notorious as a haunt for drug dealers, prostitutes and pimps, pick-pockets and transients, particularly prior to German reunification, when it was run by the East German railway.
 He compared the song to the station, saying "it was written as an opening track, the beasts breaking out of their cages", and was interested in using the zoo as a metaphor and he took further inspiration from the subway station representing Europe at a crossroads.

 During recording, Eno created several prototype mixes of the song.
 The Edge recalled how these different mixes assisted the band in creating the final version of the track.
 One of these early versions was later released under the title "Bottoms (Watashitachi No Ookina Yume)" as a bonus track on the UK and Japanese promotional releases of the experimental 1995 album Original Soundtracks 1 by Passengers, a side project by U2 and Eno, as well as a B-side on some versions of the "Miss Sarajevo" single.
 "Bottoms (Watashitachi No Ookina Yume)" is an instrumental track and was described by The Edge as a "crazy" mix.
 He added "'Bottoms' was done in Japan, and we just built on that mix.
 Sometimes you can end up with something completely distinctive."